 Despite sports media’s love for speculation, the answers can only be found by watching the games.
 And that can be tough to do if you’re a cord cutter.
 As with baseball, televised basketball has become a primarily cable-only affair.
-This season, nationally televised games will be aired on the league’s own cable and satellite network, NBA TV, with the rest split among ESPN, ESPN2, TNT, and ABC.
+This season, the bulk of nationally televised games will be aired on the league’s own cable and satellite network, NBA TV, with the rest split among ESPN, ESPN2, TNT, and ABC.
 If you’re a “big game” hunter, there are a few ways to catch these broadcasts without a cable-TV subscription.

 Over the air

-The good news is you can access ABC for free if you have a digital antenna and are within the radius of a local ABC affiliate.
-The bad news is the network only broadcasts 19 of this year’s 165 nationally televised games.
-These, however, include some of the league’s biggest matchups, such as the Oklahoma Thunder vs. Houston Rockets on March 26 and a Christmas Day rematch between the two-time NBA finalists Golden State Warriors and Cleveland Cavaliers.
+The good news is you can access ABC for free if you have an over-the-air TV antenna and are within the radius of a local ABC affiliate.
+The bad news is the network only broadcasts 18 of this year’s nationally televised games.
+These, however, include some of the league’s marquee matchups, including a Christmas Day match-up between the reigning NBA-champion Warriors and LeBron’s Lakers.
 ABC also carries portions of the postseason, including all of the NBA championship series.

-The easiest way to catch all nationally televised NBA games is with the Sling TV streaming service, but you’ll have to pony up for a monthly subscription.
-For $20 per month, Sling’s Orange package will get you ESPN, ESPN2, and TNT.
+The easiest way to catch many of the cable telecasts is with the Sling TV streaming service, but you’ll need to pony up for a monthly subscription.
+For $25 per month, Sling’s Orange package will get you ESPN, ESPN2, and TNT.
 With a digital antenna to catch the ABC broadcasts, that leaves only the NBA TV games to account for.

 NBA League Pass

 If you’re truly hardcore for the hardwood, you should consider a subscription to NBA League Pass, the league’s official streaming service.
-For $200 a year or five monthly installments of $45, you can watch every live out-of-market game that isn’t being broadcast nationally on one of the four networks we’ve mentioned.
+For $200 a year or $29 a month, you can watch every live out-of-market game that isn’t being broadcast nationally on one of the four networks we’ve mentioned.

 NBA Team Pass

-Two bills is a big investment if you only want to follow your favorite team, though.
-Take a look at NBA Team Pass: For $120 a year or five $27 installments, you get access to all your squad’s local broadcasts for both home and away games.
+Two bills is a big investment if you only want to follow your favorite team.
+Take a look at NBA Team Pass: For $120 a year or $18 a month, you get access to all your squad’s local broadcasts for both home and away games.